Skip to content

 3. Request custom indexes early

-Custom indexes require a Salesforce Support case and take time.
+Custom indexes require a Salesforce Support case and take time to provision.
 Identify candidates during design and submit requests before the data reaches LDV thresholds.

 4. Address data skew before it hurts

 Identify potential skew during data modeling: Will one Account have 100K child records?
 Will a single queue own 500K Cases?
-Design mitigation before the skew manifests as record locking and sharing timeouts.
+Design mitigation before the skew causes record locking and sharing timeouts.

 5. Implement archival before reaching limits

 Archival is a proactive strategy, not an emergency response.
-Define retention policies during design and implement archival processes before objects hit LDV thresholds.
+Define retention policies during design and put archival processes in place before objects hit LDV thresholds.

 6. Use PK chunking for bulk extracts